 Sampling If a cyst count is desired, note that on the form accompanying the sample.
 During the growing season, it is helpful to send roots as well as soil to assist the diagnosis.

 - Fall-planted crops can tolerate damage by this nematode more than spring-planted crops.
-Within the spring cereal cultivars, overall the 6-row feed and malting barleys have been collectively more resistant than the 2-row feed barleys, 2-row malting barleys, soft white wheats as well as the hard red and hard white wheats.
+Within the spring cereal varieties, the 6-row feed and malting barleys have been collectively more resistant than the 2-row feed barleys, 2-row malting barleys, soft white wheats as well as the hard red and hard white wheats.
 In contrast, the 2-row feed and malting barleys were collectively more tolerant than entries in the other spring cereals classes.

 - Assure adequate fertility for vigorous growth of the crop.